 With spring only a week away, now is a great time to change your workout or start a brand-new routine.
 The warmer weather and longer days are perfect for walking, going to the park or biking.
 Today I’ll be sharing some ways how you can create a workout plan.
-With these tips in place you can start this new season off on the right foot.
+With these tips in place, you can start this new season off on the right foot.

 Determine Your Fitness Goals

 An important step in creating a workout plan is determining your fitness goals.
-Knowing these goals helps you determine how much time, the setting and types of exercises required to be successful.
+Knowing these goals helps you determine how much time, the setting and the types of exercises required to be successful.
 For example, if your goal is to improve muscle tone and definition, your workout plan may involve weight lifting and strength exercises at the gym several times a week.

 In addition, keeping your overall fitness goals in mind helps you to stay motivated.
 A good way to maintain motivation is to create realistic and attainable goals.
 You don’t want to overwhelm yourself with a workout plan, as this is the surest way to throw in the towel.